-The general meeting is a company’s top management body.
+The general assembly is a company’s top management body.
 Here, the shareholders decide and vote on significant matters in the company.

 The company’s articles of association regulate the voting distribution and weight of the shares.
 At the same time, the specific exercising of one’s voting rights may be regulated in, e.g. shareholders’ agreement.